ShuweiLeung/Style-Transfer/README.md

 # [Style Transfer] developed by MLYZ team

 This is the root directory of our project.
-Please visit the corresponding subfolder to see details.
+Please visit the corresponding subfolder to see more details.
+Each subfolder contains everything you want including code, guideline and test/training results.

 ## Results